-Nina holds leadership roles on several ABA committees, including as a board member of the Criminal Justice Section Committee and as founder of the Women in White Collar Subcommittee.
-In addition, Nina serves as the Appointed Chair of the Ninth Circuit Lawyer Representatives, Central District of California.
+Nina holds leadership roles on several ABA committees, including as a board member of the Criminal Justice Section Council and as founder of the Women in White Collar Subcommittee.
+In addition, Nina served as the Appointed Chair of the Ninth Circuit Lawyer Representatives, Central District of California.

 A frequent media commentator, author and speaker, Nina has steered the conversation at numerous national and international conferences on white collar crime and fraud.
 Her presentation topics range from international criminal investigations and public corruption to unconscious bias in expert testimony and regulatory issues related to virtual currencies.

 Legal and Civic Leadership

 Nina has championed women’s issues for more than two decades.
 She has helped change the gender composition of the ABA’s educational programming and spoken at the Los Angeles Business Journal’s Women’s Summit.
 At the Los Angeles Daily Journal’s Women Leadership in the Law series, Nina interviewed Eileen Decker, president of the Los Angeles Police Commission.

 Nina is the founder of the Criminal Defense Law Section of the Women Lawyers Association of Los Angeles (WLALA) and of the Los Angeles chapter of the Women’s White Collar Defense Association (WWCDA).
 In addition, Nina serves on the board of directors of C5LA, which focuses on creating a path to college for underserved youth.